 The most common symptom of MS is fatigue.
 Often described as an overwhelming sense of physical or mental tiredness, fatigue has a major impact on quality of life, interfering with activities of daily living, exercise, and the ability to cope with other MS symptoms.
-According to some studies, over 90% of those with MS suffer from fatigue, and over three quarters consider it to be one of their three most troublesome symptoms.
+According to some studies, over 90% of those with MS suffer from fatigue.

 Fatigue is frustrating for individuals with MS, their families, and health care providers alike because it is unpredictable.
 It can last for only a short period of time or for years, and it can be mild or completely debilitating.
 It does not appear to be linked to age or gender, to how long a person has had MS, or to their level of disability.
 It is believed to be caused by many factors, including damage to the nervous system caused by the disease itself and the body’s immune system responses, as well as by secondary factors such as pain, sleep disorders, mood disorders, and interferon therapy.

 All of us, whether or not we have MS, feel some level of tiredness or fatigue at some point in our lives.
 The physical and psychological demands placed on us by families, friends, work and school can lead any of us to feel tired.
 However, the fatigue associated with MS is different from “normal” tiredness.
 Many MS health care providers report that individuals with MS feel an overwhelming sense of exhaustion and lack of energy that is completely out of proportion to the activities that they are performing.